 After surviving a horrific plane crash, Ottway decides to take charge and tries to lead the few remaining survivors away from the wreckage and into the woods.
 He believes that will take them further away from the wolves’ den, wherever that might be, and provide better shelter from any further attacks from the mangy, angry beasts who, according to Ottway, view them as a threat to the pack.

 Struggling to fight the unbearably freezing cold, and to get along among themselves, the group heads out slowly moving toward the far-off woods.
 It’s not long before the wolves begin yet another attack on the stranded oil-rig workers, and the race to see who will make it alive to the woods is on.
 With no food, almost no water, and more winter storms heading their way, the weary, wounded men fight the elements, wolves, and themselves trying to make it back to civilization before time or their strength runs out.

 Intense and at times gruesome, The Grey is a gripping survival thriller that benefits from a powerful performance from Liam Neeson.
 His commanding presence as he struggles to get the rest of the survivors to follow and believe in him is the very heart and soul of the movie.

 Unfortunately, it’s the second part of the film where it becomes predictable, slow, and unrealistic that the movie loses its suspenseful edge.
-The pacing goes from being deliberately slow to methodically tedious, with too many conversations between the men fighting to stay warm, alert and alive.
+The pacing goes from being deliberately slow to methodically tedious, with too many conversations between the men fighting to stay warm, alert, and alive.
 It just doesn’t ring true.
-Also, once the wolves come out into the daylight, they are no longer scary because it’s only too obvious how fake they are.
+Also, once the wolves come out into the daylight, they are no longer scary because it’s only too obvious they’re fake.

 The Grey hits theaters on January 27, 2012 and is rated R for violence/disturbing content including bloody images, and for pervasive language.